Ernesto Prinoth

 Ernesto Prinoth (15 April 1923 – 26 November 1981) was a racing driver from Italy, and founder of Prinoth AG, manufacturer of snow grooming vehicles and equipment.

 Prinoth started in Formula One in 1961 with his Lotus 18, racing in various non-Championship events, securing podium finishes in two relatively minor races.
 He entered the 1962 Italian Grand Prix with backing from Scuderia Jolly Club but failed to qualify, and this was his only attempt at a World Championship Formula One event.
 He returned in 1963 for two more Formula One races, all his appearances being at the wheel of the same car.

-His son Erich was also a racing driver, and competed in the Ferrari Challenge.
+Prinoth's son Erich was also a racing driver, and competed in the Ferrari Challenge.